Ecotype: Range and distribution

 Research indicates that sometimes ecotypes manifest when separated by great geographical distances as a result of genetic drift that may lead to significant genetic differences and hence variation.
-Ecotypes may also emerge from local adaptation of species occupying small geographical scales (<1km), in such cases divergent selection due to selective pressure as a result of differences in microhabitats drive differentiation.
+Ecotypes may also emerge from local adaptation of species occupying small geographical scales (<1 km), in such cases divergent selection due to selective pressure as a result of differences in microhabitats drive differentiation.
 Hybridization among populations may increase population gene flow and reduce the effects of natural selection.Hybridization here is defined as when different but adjacent varieties of the same species (or generally of the same taxonomic rank) interbreed, which helps overcome local selection.
 However other studies reveal that ecotypes may emerge even at very small scales (of the order of 10 m), within populations, and despite hybridization.

 In ecotypes, it is common for continuous, gradual geographic variation to impose analogous phenotypic and genetic variation, a situation which leads to the emergence of clines.
 A well-known example of a cline is the skin color gradation in indigenous human populations worldwide, which is related to latitude and amounts of sunlight.
 Ecotypes may display two or more distinct and discontinuous phenotypes even within the same population.
 Ecological systems may have a species abundance that can be either bimodal or multimodal.
 Emergence of ecotypes may lead to speciation and can occur if conditions in a local environment change dramatically through space or time.